apache/druid/docs/development/geo.md

   -->

 > Apache Druid supports two query languages: [Druid SQL](../querying/sql.md) and [native queries](../querying/querying.md).
-> This document describes the feature that is only available in the native language.
+> This document describes a feature that is only available in the native language.

-Apache Druid supports filtering specially spatially indexed columns based on an origin and a bound.
+Apache Druid supports filtering spatially indexed columns based on an origin and a bound.

+This topic explains how to apply spatial filters.
+For information on other filters supported by Druid, see [Query filters](../querying/filters.md).

 ## Spatial indexing

-In any of the data specs, there is the option of providing spatial dimensions.
-For example, you can specify spatial dimensions for a JSON data spec as follows:
+Spatial indexing refers to ingesting data of a spatial data type, such as geometry or geography, into Druid.

+Spatial dimensions are sting columns that contain coordinates separated by a comma.
+In the ingestion spec, you configure spatial dimensions in the `dimensionsSpec` object of the `dataSchema` component.
+For information on how to use the ingestion spec to configure ingestion, see [Ingestion spec reference](../ingestion/ingestion-spec.md).
+For general information on loading data in Druid, see [Ingestion](../ingestion/index.md).

+You can provide spatial dimensions in any of the [data formats](../ingestion/data-formats.md) supported by Druid.
+The following example shows spatial dimensions in JSON format:

 ```json
 {